 “I bought 3 diamonds from you when you were in the business.
 One for my wife’s engagement ring and 2 for earrings.
 I am considering getting her a diamond necklace.
-If her engagement ring is ~1 carat, what is your opinion regarding the size of the diamond for the necklace.
-You sold me many years on the wisdom of buying diamonds which are AGS ideal or GIA excellent and I plan to buy a high quality diamond.
+If her engagement ring is ~1 carat.
+What is your opinion regarding the size of the diamond for the necklace?
+You sold me many years on the wisdom of buying diamonds which are AGS ideal or GIA excellent and I plan to buy a high-quality diamond.
 I wish you were still in the business.
 I have rarely had such a positive experience as I had buying diamonds from you.
 My friends thought I was crazy for buying online, but you gave me the confidence to do so.
 Any help on my issue would be greatly appreciated.
 Thanks!” ~ Tony L.

 Thank you so much for your kind words Tony, they mean a lot to me… truly!
-It was a difficult decision to convert Nice Ice from a direct seller of diamonds to promoting diamonds for other companies, but it has been wonderfully liberating in terms of enabling me to work from anywhere in the world without being tied to one location to manage inventory.
+It was a difficult decision to convert Nice Ice from a direct seller of diamonds to promoting diamonds for other companies.
+However, it has been wonderfully liberating in terms of enabling me to work from anywhere in the world without being tied to one location to manage inventory.

 There isn’t really a formula with regards to selecting a diamond for a diamond pendant in terms of the relationship to the size of the diamond in the engagement ring, but I’d say that something in the range of 0.75 – 1.25 carats is a good place to start.
 Of course, you could always upgrade the size of the center stone in the engagement ring and move it up into a pendant… it just depends on how much money you want to dedicate to this project.